lizadaly/windrift/README.md

 A Windrift story is composed of a series of <b>chapters</b> contained in individual files.
 Each chapter is made up of <b>sections</b> that are revealed in response to a user interaction.

 The section/chapter division is primarily for the author's benefit.
 You could write an entire novel's worth of text in a single chapter if you like.
-You don't have to call them "chapers" or express the division to the reader if you don't want.
+You don't have to call them "chapters" or express the division to the reader if you don't want.

 Chapters and sections are currently modeled as arrays: it's easy to move forward or back with relative offsets, but not particularly easy to index into arbitrarily.
 An obvious area for future development would be a structural model that more easily permitted jumping to named chapters/sections.